Bedfordshire Police HQ

 If you would like to find out further information about the complaints function within the office, please read our leaflet.

-Complaint reviews are managed by the Transparency Manager of the Office of the Police and Crime Commissioner for Bedfordshire and administrative support is provided to the Transparency Manager by the Compliance Officer.
+Complaint reviews are managed by the Head of Governance and Transparency in the Office of the Police and Crime Commissioner for Bedfordshire and administrative support is provided to the Head of Governance and Transparency by the Compliance Officer.
 A reviews log has been created for the Transparency team to ensure that all reviews are recorded and logged for key dates and themes, whether the review has been upheld or not, feedback and to ensure that the time taken to complete all reviews is in line with IOPC statutory guidance.

-All reviews are Quality Assured by the Chief Executive before finalising and sending out to the Complainant.
-Any learning following a Review decision is also taken to Strategic Board for the Force Exec Team to be informed and for it to be formally minuted.
+All reviews are Quality Assured by the Chief Executive before finalising and sending out to the complainant.
+Any learning following a review decision is also taken to Delivery and Beating Crime Board for the Force Executive Team to be informed and for it to be formally minuted.

-The PCC delegates the function of complaints to his Office and will not have any personal involvement in the function of complaints.
-In terms of reviews, the PCC has delegated this function to his Transparency Manager to complete this function and make decisions.
+The PCC delegates the function of complaints to his office and will not have any personal involvement in the function of complaints.
+In terms of reviews, the PCC has delegated this function to the Head of Governance and Transparency to complete this function and make decisions.

 All reviews are quality assured by the Chief Executive.
 To find out more on reviews, please review our ‘Complaints Reform Reviews’ page on the website using the following link: Complaints Reform Reviews – Bedfordshire PCC